- New Future Process

 - Sears, Melanie S.(2013)

 - Nonviolent Communication: Application to Health Care.
-A Dissertation Submitted in Partial Fulfillment of the Requirements for the Degree Doctor of Philosophy in Transpersonal Psychology, International University of Professional Studies, Maui Hawaii, 2013.
+(Link will Download the zip file) A Dissertation Submitted in Partial Fulfillment of the Requirements for the Degree Doctor of Philosophy in Transpersonal Psychology, International University of Professional Studies, Maui Hawaii, 2013.

 - Juncadella, Carme Mampel (2013)